30+ Basic Homestead Skills You Need to Learn

 Growing your own garden is one of the most basic homesteading skills.
 Gardening can be done indoors or outdoors and it allows you to provide food for your family that doesn’t come from the grocery store.

-If you don’t have much space outside for a vegetable garden, you can plant straight into the ground (I prefer the Back to Eden method) or into a raised bed.
+If you have space outside for a vegetable garden, you can plant straight into the ground (I prefer the Back to Eden method) or into a raised bed.
+To extend your growing season, you can build a cold frame to grow vegetables in cooler months.

 Window or Wall Garden